MonaSolutions/MonaServer/_sources/scalability.txt

 To resolve this issue, a full framework is included in MonaServer to enable communicatication between multiple MonaServer instances.
 The framework detects server connections and disconnections, manages exchanges of data between servers, manages load-balacing by redirecting clients, and has features to synchronise client information for the rendez-vous service and NetGroup RTMFP options.
 All communication between servers is done in a raw TCP way.

-The main idea is simple: by default, **each instance is an independent server and shares nothing with others, YOU decide what are the resources are to be shared** between all the server instances.
+The main idea is simple: by default, **each instance is an independent server and shares nothing with others, YOU decide what are the resources to be shared** between all the server instances.

 This page intends to describe every features of this framework illustrated with some code samples and context usage.
 Of course, the :doc:`api` page lists all these feature but without code samples or any utilization context.